ericTsiliacos/validation-dsl/README.md

 ## 🌟 Features

-- Intuitive DSL for nested and list validation
+- Intuitive DSL for nested object and list validation
-- Root level & cross-field checks
-- Reusable rules and powerful combinators
+- Reusable atomic rules with contextual path injection
-- Nullable field helpers and optional rules
-- Rule chaining (short-circuiting)
+- Short-circuiting rule chains via `chain { }`
+- Nullable-aware validation with `whenNotNull`
-- Reuse validators with `use`
+- Reuse validators with `use(...)`
-- Group labels & error codes for i18n
+- Error grouping and code tags for UI/i18n
 - Functional-style result types
-- Zero dependencies and fully testable
+- No reflection-based magic — everything is testable and explicit

 ---